yu0bab/vxsacademy-course-s-/01 - drawing-basic-shapes.md

 use the paper as a reference point, and say "1 inch to the right of the reference point".
 In Processing.js, the reference point is always in the top left corner.

 The left/right value is called the X vlaue, and up/down is called the Y value.
+Increasing the X value will make it go more to the right, and increasing the Y value will make it go downwards

 # Basic Shapes
 There are several shapes you can make with Processing.js, like rectangles, ellipses (or ovals), and lines.